 Therefore, you should consider plastic chicken wire instead.
 It is important to remember that the goal is to protect and not harm your dog.

 Control burrowing animals

-A lot of dogs will dig in the yard or lawn to hunt for prey.
+Many dogs will dig in the yard or lawn to hunt for prey.
 However, domestication does not allow our dogs to engage in hunting as we provide food and shelter for them.
-If your lawn or yard has burrowing animals, then your dog may develop his natural instinct to hunt.

 Lemon juice and vinegar

 For some reason, dogs hate the smell of vinegar as well as that of lemon juice.
 This makes the two ingredients quite effective in controlling digging dogs.

 However, you cannot apply the two directly because the sun will burn the blades of the grass.
 Instead, you should add equal amounts of water to vinegar and lemon juice.